leapwallet/cosmos-node-setup/docs/software-setup.md

     ## END: Set environment variables ##
     ####################################
     ```
-4. This optional but recommended step sets up Fail2ban:
+5. This optional but recommended step sets up Fail2ban:

     ```shell
     sudo apt -y install fail2ban sendmail
     sudo systemctl enable --now fail2ban
     sudo reboot
     ```
-5. Set up one of the following nodes:
+6. Set up one of the following nodes:
     - [Juno mainnet archive node](juno.md)
     - [Sei testnet validator node](sei.md)
     - [Stride testnet validator node](stride.md)
     - [Osmosis testnet validator node](osmosis.md)
-6. Follow this step if you want to disable the REST, gRPC, and gRPC Web APIs (recommended for validator nodes):
+7. Follow this step if you want to disable the REST, gRPC, and gRPC Web APIs (recommended for validator nodes):

     ```shell
     sed 's|enable = true|enable = false|' -i $DAEMON_HOME/config/app.toml
+    sudo systemctl restart cosmovisor
     ```

+   If you've run the above command, are running a validator, and are going to use PANIC, then set the `enable` key to `true` under the `[api]` section of `$DAEMON_HOME/config/app.toml`.
+The reason the REST API must be enabled in this particular case is because PANIC can't monitor without it.
+Don't worry about security in this particular case because the REST API will only be accessible by the server it's running on (we'll whitelist the server's IP address later on).
-7. Follow this step if you want to prune the node (recommended for validator nodes):
+8. Follow this step if you want to prune the node (recommended for validator nodes):

     ```shell
     sed \